Can a Notary Decline or Refuse to Provide Service?

 6. If the document has blank spaces, missing pages, or is incomplete.

 7. If a request to notarize is for a time when the notary is closed for business or unavailable, or the requested signing location is outside of a mobile notary’s service area.
 A mobile notary may also decline due to rain, snow, ice, blizzard, hazard, unsafe, unhealthy or unsanitary conditions, risk of crime, unrestrained pets, etc. If a request is for multiple, long or complicated documents, and will cause delays for other waiting customers or appointments, the notary may process some of the documents, and ask the customer to reschedule another time to process the remaining documents.

-Special Knowledge or Authorization Needed
+Special Knowledge, Authorization or Technology Needed

 Unable to Pay